 Major multinational companies with expat personnel working in Malaysia include Accenture, CIMB Group, Exxon Mobil, HSBC, KPMG, Maybank, Pricewaterhouse Coopers, Public Bank Berhad, Schlumberger, and Shell.

 Before you can start working in Malaysia, you need to be granted expat status.
 The country has a dedicated Expat Committee, which deals with questions of expat employment.

-There are two preliminary requirements which must be fulfilled by prospective expats: a minimum salary of RM 5000 and a minimum employment period of two years.
+There are two preliminary requirements which must be fulfilled by prospective expats: a minimum salary of 5,000 MYR and a minimum employment period of two years.
 On top of that, only people who fall into one of the following categories qualify for becoming expats in Malaysia: